 Altium OutJobs can generate this file automatically, and your setup can call it from either the OutJob “Fabrication Outputs” or “Assembly Outputs”, although currently it is confusing that Altium names this capability as a “Test Point Report”.

-Remember that the netlists we have been exploring are similar; they describe or record the connectivity of circuits.
+Remember that the PCB netlists we have been exploring are similar to the IPC netlist file; they describe or record the connectivity of circuits.
 There is another type of file that is often confused with netlists, which is the “Test Point” data file.
 This file is exported for an ICT fixture.
 A test point file lists at least ONE accessible node location for every unique net name that will be probed.

 For more information, take a look at the following links:

 - Documentation for Altium’s IPC-D-356 Netlist Support

 - IPC-D-356 Standard – Bare Substrate Electrical Test Data Format